 Col de la Bonette, at an elevation of 2,715 m.(8,907 ft.) above the sea level, is a high mountain pass in the French Alps, near the border with Italy.
-It's one of the top#50 highest mountain roads in Europe.
+It's one of the highest mountain roads of Europe.

 It is situated within the Mercantour National Park on the border of the departments of Alpes-Maritimes and Alpes-de-Haute-Provence.
 A signpost at the foot of the climb makes the claim "Col de la Bonette, the highest road in Europe".
 But this sentence is totally incorrect.
 Check the top#25 highest mountain roads in Europe.

 The road (opening from June to October) from Nice to Briançon was built on 1860, but the final route by the summit of the Bonette was built between 1960-1961.
 It's located next to the Cime de la Bonette (2.860 m).